 In the modern Chabacano de Zamboanga, we normally use the words por que for the English 'why'.
 In the Chavacano de Ternate, however, they use komu or komo to say 'why'.
 Here are some examples.

 Chavacano: Komo no kieri boh responde?

 However, Chavacano de Ternate seems to use porki to mean 'because' (which obviously comes from the Spanish por que).
 This usage does not occur in the modern Chabacano de Zamboanga but it can be found in the traditional Chabacano de Zamboanga.
 Here are some examples using the Chavacano porki.

 Chavacano: Noay pa seguro porki el sol bung alto pa.

 English: It can’t be for the sun is still high*.

 Chavacano: No boh olbida porki yo de sali na a las kuatro.

 English: Don’t forget for I’ll take a walk at four.

-*These examples were taken from De Ocampo’s book.
-The way the author spelled was conserved in this article however accented letters were not transcribed anymore.
+The examples above were taken from De Ocampo’s book.
+The way the author spelled these words was conserved in this article, however accented letters were not transcribed anymore.